-Only courses completed on exchange at a Cockrell School of Engineering partner institution qualify.
-Students must choose the CR/F option by the usual UT mid-semester deadline and must have prior permission of their undergraduate adviser before doing so.
-If the exchange university does not follow the same academic calendar at UT Austin the student must make this request before 60% of the course completion (usually about 9 weeks from the start of class).
+- 1. Only courses completed on a semester exchange at a Cockrell School of Engineering partner institution qualify. - 2.
+Students must choose the Pass/Fail option by the usual UT mid-semester deadline given in the academic calendar and must have prior permission of their undergraduate adviser before doing so.
+If the exchange